idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

 peers, but they can be used seamlessly in simulations with mesh deformation and are guaranteed to generate correct Jacobians.

+Known limitations of AD INS implementation (these limitations are not present with the hand-coded INS implementation):

+- Stabilization methods will be inconsistent if a second order `LAGRANGE_VEC` basis is used for the velocity variable.
+This is because second derivatives are not implemented in libMesh for vector `FE` types, and consequently we cannot add in the contribution from the viscous term which includes a Laplacian operation
+- Only the Laplace form of the viscous term is implemented, e.g. there is currently no support for the traction form.

+Notes regarding INS RZ equations derivation:

+- Two additional terms are introduced into the r-component of the strong representation of the momentum equation viscous term
+- One additional term is introduced into the r-component of the weak representation of the momentum equation viscous term
+- One additional term is introduced into the z-component of the strong representation of the momentum equation viscous term
+- Zero additional terms are introduced into the z-component of the weak representation of the momentum equation viscous term
+- An additional pressure term will enter the weak form of the r-component of the momentum equation if the pressure term was integrated by parts.
+No additional terms appear in the strong form if the term is integrated by parts (integration by parts is a part of forming the weak form)
+- An additional term is introduced into the mass balance equation

+The derivation is given in a document prepared by John Peterson, to be linked to from here soon.

 !syntax complete groups=NavierStokesApp